axondeepseg/axondeepseg/docs/source/documentation.rst

                     The excel file extension can either be **.xlsx** or **.csv**.
                     If name of the excel file is not provided, the morphometrics will be saved as **morphometrics.xlsx**.

+..
+NOTE :: By default, AxonDeepSeg treats axon shape as **circle** and the calculation of the diameter is based on the axon area of the mask.
+           For each axons, the equivalent diameter is computed, which is the diameter of a circle with the same area as the axon.
+           If you wish to treat axon shape as an ellipse, you can set the **a** flag to be **ellipse**.
+           When shape is set to ellipse, the calculation of the diameter is based on its minor axis.